 Lecce Centro Storico

-There are many group and private tours that are available in numerous languages.
-We have used a private guide who speaks English, German and Italian and offers knowledgeable and especially good tours.
+Both group and private tours are widely available in multiple languages.
+We used a private guide who speaks English, German, and Italian and found the experience especially informative.

 Lecce Main Tourist Streets